JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 ```

 ## Iteration
 A block of code is executed a certain number of times or while a condition is met.
 Iteration uses FOR, WHILE or REPEAT UNTIL loops.
-It often replaces recursion, for some solutions its can be more optimal and intuitive.
+It often replaces recursion, for some solutions its can be more optimal and less complex.

 ```py
 def factorial(n):